ebd622/k8s-into/session_2.md

 #### Create a service

+As any Kuberneted object, a service can be created with a definition file (declarative way):

 <img src="images/serv5.PNG" width="80%">

 * Services CANNOT connect to PODs via POD-IP addresses (because POD-IPs are not static and changed every time when POD is created and destroyed);